Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Preliminaries

 \section{Preliminaries}

+Let $N$ be a connected finite type nonorientable surface.
+At the biginning, $N$ may have boundary components and punctures.
+However, since the difference between bonudary components and punctures will not relavant for us, we will assume that $N$ has no punctures from now on.

-In this section, we show the path-connectedness of $\mathcal{NC}(N)$, i.e. the first half of Theorem~\ref{unif_hyp_of_nonseparating_curve_graph}.
-Moreover, we recall the criterion for hyperbolicity and the definition of bicorns, as well as describe the notation for the proof of Theorem~\ref{unif_hyp_of_nonseparating_curve_graph}.
+In this section, we show the connectedness and the infinite diameterness of $\mathcal{NC}(N)$, i.e.\ the first and the second parts of Theorem~\ref{unif_hyp_of_nonseparating_curve_graph}.
+Then, we recall the criterion for hyperbolicity and the definition of bicorns, as well as describe the notation for the proof of Theorem~\ref{unif_hyp_of_nonseparating_curve_graph}.